TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/adc_ppb_epwm_trip.md

 - EPWM2 (EPWM4 in case of AM261x-LP) is configured for Direct trip via Digital compare submodule.
 - The ramp waveform on DAC output is routed to ADC input.
 - The watch variables storing ADC conversion outputs can be used to view the results.
+- ADC EVT is routed via OutputXbar to GPIO

 Watch  Variables
 - adc0Result2 - Digital representation of the voltage on pin ADC0_AIN2